jschirrmacher/netvis/README.md

 The intermediate `<div>` is needed to position the buttons in the vertical center.

 ## Change log

+### V2.5
+- Added a feature to update nodes via the `showDetails` handler

+### V2.4
+- Fixed an error when removing nodes from the diagram which kept some links and nodes visible
+- Moved dependency to Babel to dev-dependencies

 ### V2.3
 - New feature: 'initialized' event